-Students requesting special measures must submit an application form and supporting documents (such as a certificate of health, health screening data, disability handbook) to the Educational Affairs Division Information Desk.
-Application forms are available at the Educational Affairs Division Information Desk.
+Students requesting special measures must submit an application form and supporting documents such as a certificate of health, health screening data, and disability handbook to the Educational Affairs Division after making an appointment with the doctor at the TUFS Health Care Center.
+Application forms are available at the Educational Affairs Division.